BharathRajM/SemanticWeb/README.md

 # SemanticWeb
 Course project done by Bharath, Edu and Veronica as part of the coursework Semantic Web Technologies

-The training data for the NER task was obtained from https://github.com/DataTurks-Engg/Entity-Recognition-In-Resumes-SpaCy

 ## Description

 The purpose of this project is, given a resumé and a set of job proposals, to find the best match for that resumé by investigating the usage of tools related to language models and semantic web.